Unit Commitment Predictor With a Performance Guarantee: A Support Vector Machine Classifier: Step 1: Data Collection

 \begin{theorem} Given the set of feature vectors $\mathbf{X}$ drawn from an unknown discrete distribution and its corresponding set of strategy vectors $\mathbf{Y}$, the probability of coming across a feature vector $\mathbf{x}_{H+1}$ that corresponds to an unobserved strategy vector $\mathbf{y}_{H+1}$ is

 where $H_1$ is the number of unique strategies that have been observed only once, $\tau=2\sqrt{2}+\sqrt{3}$, and $1-\epsilon$ is the confidence level of holding (\ref{prob}). \end{theorem}

+The proof can be directly derived from Theorem $9$ of \cite{Schapire}.
+This theorem provides us with an approach to estimate the probability of observing an unseen set of commitment decisions.
+Let us delve deeper into this theorem.
+Consider a set of commitment solutions, denoted as $\mathbf{Y}$, with a total of $H$ solutions.
+Let $\mathbf{Y}_k$ denote the subset of commitment solutions occurring exactly $k$ times within $\mathbf{Y}$.
+We use $M_k$ to represent the probability of observing a commitment solution $k$ times.
+Good-Turing estimators, denoted as $G_k$, provide estimates for $M_k$ as

+where $|\cdot|$ denotes the size of a set.
+In particular, the estimator $G_0$ for observing unseen commitment solutions is given by $G_0=\frac{|\mathbf{Y}_{1}|}{H}$.
+We denote $|\mathbf{Y}_{1}|$ as $H_1$, representing the count of unique commitment solutions or strategies.
+Intuitively, when there are numerous different commitment solutions but a relatively small training dataset, the estimate of $M_0$ may be 1.
+This scenario can occur when collecting a large number of training samples is computationally burdensome.
+Therefore, $G_0$ is not a good estimate of $M_0$.
+In order to resolve this problem, \cite{Schapire} establishes a bound on the bias of the Good-Turing estimator $G_0$ and extends it using confidence notations.
+It provides a tight upper bound on the special case of $M_0$ with a confidence level of $1-\epsilon$, expressed as

-The proof can be directly derived from Theorem 9 of \cite{Schapire}.
-Considering this theorem, we keep sampling until the bound on the right-hand side of (\ref{prob}) falls below a desired probability guarantee of $\delta$ with a given confidence interval of $1-\epsilon$.
+In other words, (\ref{Good_Turing}) is satisfied with a probability of at least $1-\epsilon$ over the choice of samples.
+Considering this theorem, we keep sampling until the bound on the right-hand side of (\ref{Good_Turing}) falls below a desired probability guarantee of $\delta$ with a given confidence interval of $1-\epsilon$.
 This strategy sampling is detailed in Algorithm 1.

 \textit{Remark}: Hereafter, in order to train the classifiers, we convert $y=0$ in our samples to $y=-1$.
 Therefore, $y_{gt}=-1$ implies that unit $g$ in hour $t$ is off.
 In contrast, $y_{gt}=1$ still means the unit is on.